 If you’re looking to cut your teeth in this fun and relatively new art form, now is definitely the right time to do it: the gaming industry is booming; and VFX are used in just about everything we consume online, on TV, and on the big screen.
 And clients love finding designers that you can keep up in this 3D modeling software realm.

 Once you’ve created some awesome new pieces of work, make sure to upload them to your online portfolio.
 If you don’t have one, just use a website builder to build one in minutes.
-Pick an online portfolio that comes with stylish themes along with designer-friendly features like client proofing, so your clients can proof designs, right on your website.
+Pick an online portfolio that comes with stylish templates along with designer-friendly features like client proofing, so your clients can proof designs, right on your website.

 You can create entire worlds in 3D modeling software—now go have fun!